melanieabrams-pub/RH-BarSeq/README.md

 This repository also includes the jupyter notebook by JSkerker for annotation of the poolFile for RBseq analysis of the yeast Tn-seq in the Sc x Sp hybrid pool used in this study, as well as the GFF3-compliant annotation file used by that jupyter notebook.
 Elements of the jupyter notebook are modified from the RBseq annotation script described in Coradetti et al., 2018 (https://github.com/stcoradetti/RBseq)

+Metafiles and associated files used in the manuscript are provided for convenient replication of results; to do so, adjust file pathways in the metafiles to reflect their new storage directories upon download.